jdkandersson/flake8-docstrings-complete/README.md

         pass
 ```

-This example can be fixed by:
+This example can be fixed by adding a docstring:

 ```Python
 def foo():